-Inspiration is a powerful brainstorming tool when it comes to project planning process.
-We all know that sometimes ideas don’t always come as easily as they should, which is why we seek out others that have worked with similar parameters and study what they have resolved.
-The worst decision in the matter is becoming glued to the reference instead of branching out in other directions.
-The images or artwork that we collect for the benefit of sourcing a direction in a project should only be used for that purpose, nothing more.
+Inspiration is a powerful brainstorming tool when it comes to the project planning process.
+We all know that sometimes ideas don’t always come as easily as they should, which is why we seek out others that have worked within similar parameters and study what they have resolved—however, it’s important to avoid becoming glued to the reference instead of branching out in other directions.

-Ultimately inspiration can be good but do not get glued to it.
+Ultimately inspiration is an important thing for designers to seek from a variety of places.
 Try looking at many sources, even the ones that do not correlate to the project or task.
-You might discover something!
+You never know what you might discover!